Pratham-Chauhan/blockify/README.md

 * Spotify is minimized to the system tray (task bar is fine)
 * Notifications are disabled in Spotify

-Additionally, blockify makes use of pulseaudio sinks, allowing processes to be muted individually.
+Additionally, blockify makes use of PipeWire or pulseaudio sinks, allowing processes to be muted individually.
-If you do not have/want pulseaudio, blockify will mute the system sound during commercials instead of just Spotify.
+If you do not have/want PipeWire or pulseaudio, blockify will mute the system sound during commercials instead of just Spotify.
 The interlude music feature will not work as a consequence.

 ### Detection